 Tips For Negotiating With An Insurance Adjuster

 If you’re not an experienced negotiator, it can be very daunting trying to get a settlement deal from an insurance company.
-However, regardless of whether you have an attorney to represent you, there are some basic steps you can take to get yourself to the other side with what you want.
+However, regardless of whether you have a Chattanooga personal injury attorney to represent you, there are some basic steps you can take to get yourself to the other side with what you want.

 1 – Start With A Settlement Amount in Mind